circleupx/circleupx/README.md

 - 👋 Hi, I’m Yunier, better known as [@circleupx](https://github.com/circleupx/)
-- 👀 I’m interested in Software Development, Test Driven Development, and Software Architecure
+- 👀 I’m interested in Software Development, Test Driven Development, and Software Architecture
-- 🌱 I’m currently learning about Optic and API test contract frameworks
+- 🌱 I’m currently learning about Service Meshes in Kubernetes
 - 💞️ I’m looking to collaborate on any projects that use C# & TypeScript
 - 📫 Best way to reach me is via email, yunier@developtive.com